 Each "ship" (in the form of a ring to reproduce gravity) has an estimated cost of around 150 billion euros, and will give the inhabitants a lifestyle suitable for a truly pioneering adventure.
 Maybe not as luxurious as the space hotel being designed, but more than decent.

 The milestone is set in 2045: for that date, Ashurbeyli hopes to be able to celebrate the birth of the first child in space.

 I realize that you sound like a science fiction movie (Don't you think Mr. Ashurbeyli looks a little too much like Papa Barzetti?) but it is a serious project, and the founders of the new state of Asgardia are trying to get recognition from the United Nations.
 Here, maybe this is quite difficult, perhaps even more difficult than building orbiting stations.

-Asgardia tries to recruit among its citizens the "most creative" people on Earth to leave behind the nightmare of a planet threatened by pandemics, nuclear wars and environmental disasters.
+Asgardia tries to recruit the "most creative" people on Earth from among its citizens to leave behind the nightmare of a planet threatened by pandemics, nuclear wars and environmental catastrophes.

-To become an Asgardian, simply apply by providing your personal details and education information, then wait and hope the application is accepted.
+To become an Asgardian, simply apply by providing your personal data and information on the education received, then wait and hope that the application is accepted.
 Be confident and optimistic.

 The cost is around 110 € per request: all in all a reasonable price to pay to save yourself from the inevitable fate to which the human race will be condemned, do you think?